aws-samples/amazon-sagemaker-entrypoint-utilities/README.md

-<div style="font-size:200%;font-weight:bold">Utilities for Amazon SageMaker
+# Utilities for Amazon SageMaker Training Entrypoint <!-- omit in toc -->
-Training Entrypoint</div>

 Table of contents: